ARCHER2-HPC/archer2-docs/docs/data-tools/arm-forge.md

 internet connection to ARCHER2, the GUI can be run on the front-end (with an X-connection).
 Alternatively, one can download a copy of the Forge remote client to your laptop or desktop, and run it locally.
-The remote client may be the preferred method for many users.
+The remote client should be used if at all possible.

 To download the remote client, see the
 [Arm developer download pages](https://developer.arm.com/downloads/-/arm-forge).
 Version 21.0.3 is known to work at the time of writing.
 Connecting with